 All countries that have ratified the UN Convention on the Rights of the Child have promised to respect the rights of the child.
 Still, violations of these rights are common in all countries.
-Here are a few examples – how are the children where you live?
+How are the children where you live?

 You have the right to say what you think about any issue that affects you.
 Adults should listen to the child’s opinion before they make decisions, which must always be in the child’s best interests.
 Is this how things are in your country and in the world today?
 You and the rest of the world’s children know best!
 Therefore, YOUR voice must be heard!